juliendevi/Swarming_vs_non-swarming_Aedes_aegypti/README.md

 ## Differential gene expression analysis

 The code 'Gene_lvl_analysis.R' contain the analysis of RNA-seq at the gene level with differentially express module analysis.

+## Differential transcript expression analysis

+The code 'Trancript_lvl_analysis.R' contain the analysis of RNA-seq at the trancript level.